awsdocs/aws-greengrass-developer-guide/doc_source/create-config-lambda.md

 # Create and Configure the Lambda Function<a name="create-config-lambda"></a>

 In this step, you create a Lambda function that tracks the number of cars that pass the traffic light\.
-Every time that the `GG_TrafficLight` shadow state changes to `G`, the Lambda function simulates the passing of a randomized number of cars \(from 1 to 20\)\.
+Every time that the `GG_TrafficLight` shadow state changes to `G`, the Lambda function simulates the passing of a random number of cars \(from 1 to 20\)\.
 On every third `G` light change, the Lambda function sends basic statistics, such as min and max, to a DynamoDB table\.

 1. On your computer, create a folder named `car_aggregator`\.

-1. From the [GitHub repository](https://github.com/aws-samples/aws-greengrass-samples/tree/master/traffic-light-example-python), download the `carAggregator.py` Lambda function to the `car_aggregator` folder\.
+1. From the [AWS IoT Greengrass samples ](https://github.com/aws-samples/aws-greengrass-samples/tree/master/traffic-light-example-python) repository on GitHub, download the `carAggregator.py` function to the `car_aggregator` folder\.

 1. Run the following command in a [command\-line](https://en.wikipedia.org/wiki/Command-line_interface) window to install the boto3 \(AWS SDK for Python\) package and its dependencies in the `car_aggregator` folder\. \(For Windows, use an [elevated command prompt](https://technet.microsoft.com/en-us/library/cc947813(v=ws.10).aspx)\.\)